The UK is a major international financial and legal hub of the world, regulated by the European Union (EU) 5th Money Laundering Directive (5th MLD).

 What is the current law concerning AML and KYC?

 What’s more, harsher punishments have also come into force under the 6th AMLD.
 The minimum prison sentence for individuals has been raised from 1 to 4 years.
-Companies convicted of money laundering can expect penalties such as fines (in addition to current punishments).
+Companies convicted of financial crime can expect penalties such as fines (in addition to current punishments).

 When to perform KYC and AML?